hpi-swa/smalltalkCI/README.md

 <a name="load-specs"/>
 #### Project Loading Specifications
-smalltalkCI supports different mechanisms for loading Smalltalk projects.
+smalltalkCI supports different formats for loading Smalltalk projects and for each, there is a loading specification.
 One or more of those loading specifications have to be provided in the `#loading` list as part of a [`SmalltalkCISpec`](#SmalltalkCISpec). smalltalkCI will load all specifications that are compatible with the selected